OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 ## Compiling GEOS

 The `compile_geos.sh` file combines the above steps into a unified process.
-It handles the sequence and dependencies between the jobs:
+It handles the sequence and dependencies between the jobs via the flag `--dependency`:

 ```bash
 # Clone sources